StormMata/WindEnergyProjections/README.md

 This program is composed entirely of Matlab .m files.
 The only requirement for running the program is a working copy of Matlab.

-It should be noted that line 15 of Main.m (addpath('...')) should be modified to point to the current location of the data on your machine.
+As is typical with Matlab, all data and functions should be in Matlab's path.
+In order to ensure this, addpath('...') can be added to line 15 of Main.m to update Matlab on the location of the required files.

 <b>Instructions to Run</b>
   1. Download data from the link above